josh-barback/Beiwe/beiwetools/README.md

 Other files with the `.txt` extension contain human-readable summaries of the contents of the Beiwe configuration.
 In these files, an attribute that is "Not found" probably belongs to a different format of configuration file.
 It is normal to see "Not found" in many places.

 #### Naming
 By default, `configread` assigns human-readable names to each study survey and question.
-Names are of the form `Survey_01`, `Survey_01_Question_01`, etc.  Note that these names are assigned in the order in which objects appear in the corresponding JSON file, and may not agree with names found on the Beiwe backend.
+Default names are of the form `Survey_01`, `Survey_01_Question_01`, etc.  Note that these names are assigned in the order in which objects appear in the corresponding JSON file, and may not agree with names found on the Beiwe backend.

 For convenience, it may be desirable to assign a descriptive name to each study survey and survey item.
 Assigned names can be exported and reloaded for use in the future.
 See `configread_example.ipynb` for sample code.